 One morning I returned home from breakfast and could still smell the less appealing stale bits of our prior night’s wonderful dinner.
 What I could not smell was the harmful VOC’s in the air.

 We all know (or should) that gas combustion, such as with gas burners, ovens, furnaces, water heaters and other gas appliances produces a number of harmful VOC’s.
-The only gas appliance without extensive and often sealed exhaust is also one of the more powerful and the one closest in proximity to us on a regular basis – our kitchen range.
+The only gas appliance in our homes without extensive and often sealed exhaust is also one of the more powerful and the one closest in proximity to us on a regular basis – our kitchen range.

 More than a few researchers have wondered out loud why we are still allowing houses to be built in 2021 that we know are causing health problems because of poor ventilation in general and poor kitchen ventilation in particular.